- Where does lithium come from? Where is lithium found in North Carolina?

 - Who will be your customers?

-Our operation will be very competitive, so we expect to first be a domestic source of lithium for the lithium battery industry, including producers in North Carolina, but we also expect to serve the global lithium battery industry, including the major producers in Asia.
+Our operation will be very competitive, so we expect to first be a domestic source of lithium for the lithium battery industry.
+Our main customers will be auto manufacturers, battery makers, and cathode producers in the United States and Europe.

 - Are you going to be having any meetings for area residents or the community?
 When will those be?